-If lace bug swarms are turning your flowering oasis into a withered graveyard, it might be time to break out some conventional chemical pesticides.
+If lace bug swarms are turning your flowering oasis into a withered graveyard, it might be time to break out some conventional chemical pesticides as a last resort.
 A benefit of these broad-spectrum sprays is their residual effect, helping to kill multiple generations of lace bugs.
 Use any of these sprays to kill lace bugs:

 - Carbaryl, sold under the brand name Sevin

 - Malathion, marketed by Ortho, Hi-Yield, and Spectracide

 - Pyrethroids, including Bonide Eight Vegetable, Fruit, & Flower Spray; Monterey Bug Buster; and Ortho Bug-B-Gon

-Of these conventional sprays, only the imidacloprid is systemic, meaning the plant takes up the chemical, making it rainproof.
-Homeowners can shop for imidacloprid under the brand name Merit or Bayer Advanced Garden Tree & Shrub Insect Control.
+Of these conventional sprays, only the imidacloprid is systemic, meaning the plant absorbs the chemical, thus it cannot be washed away in the rain or after watering.